Health Recovery

 Days 1-3: The Crash

-Dopamine levels drop below baseline.
-This causes irritability, anxiety, and strong cravings.
+Dopamine signaling may dip during the first days.
+This can cause irritability, anxiety, and strong cravings.
 This is the hardest part, but it is temporary.

-Your brain begins to "up-regulate" dopamine receptors.
-You start finding joy in normal activities again—food tastes better, music sounds better, and your mood stabilizes.
+Reward patterns often become less tightly tied to pouch timing.
+Many people start finding joy in normal activities again—food tastes better, music sounds better, and your mood stabilizes.

 Why Quitting Can Feel Flat Before It Feels Better

-One of the most frustrating parts of quitting is that the brain does not reward you immediately for doing the right thing.
+One of the most frustrating parts of quitting is that the brain does not reward the change right away, even when you are doing the right thing.
 People often expect motivation to rise the moment they stop.
 Instead, the short-term experience can feel dull or emotionally muted because the system is recalibrating after repeated nicotine stimulation.
-That temporary mismatch is one reason relapse risk stays high even when someone genuinely wants to quit.
+That temporary mismatch is one reason relapse risk stays high even when someone wants to stop.

 This is also why visible structure matters.
 Savings, streaks, symptom tracking, and routines can carry the quit attempt during the period where your reward system still feels unreliable.